-History is rife with “impregnable” walls and it’s a long list full of failure.
+History is rife with “impregnable” walls, and it’s a long list full of failures.
 The ancient Wall of Amurru didn’t last long, invaders got around the Great Wall of China (many times), and the Walls of Constantinople couldn’t stop the Ottoman forces.
 And that’s only three examples.
-The record goes on and on (Berlin, Hadrian’s Wall, Walls of Ston, the Red Snake, etc.) and we see the colossal scars they leave behind all across the earth.
+The record goes on and on (Berlin, Hadrian’s Wall, Walls of Ston, the Red Snake, etc.), and we see the colossal scars they leave behind all across the earth.

 With that in mind, I’m happy to present a new set based on Mingrelie autrefois Colchis by Dutch cartographer and publisher, Pieter Van der Aa.
 A beautifully rendered map of the Mingrelia region of northwest Georgia complete with, you guessed it, a wall.
 (The Kelasuri Wall to be precise.)

 That’s right, you too can let your arrogant fantastical kingdoms erect a border wall!
 Watch as they bankrupt the royal treasury and overextend their defensive forces!
 Finally, shake your head as the barbarians invade anyway and the whole ordeal proves once again to be a monumental waste of effort and resources.
 Hey, it’s drama, and at least someone gets a tourist attraction out of it.
 Think about it, future generations of hotel owners will thank the ancient paranoid rulers for their ignorance.

 Van der Aa isn’t my most extensive set, nor is it my most complex.
 But what it does, it does rather well.
 Because of the map’s size, the brushes tend to run a little larger than other sets (the biggest is over 1000px wide), and the settlements and landforms have a very unique style.
 Lots of little details in the settlements and craggy mountains.
 I think you’ll like it.

 Inside Van der Aa you’ll find over 180 brushes, including:

 - 30 Villages